rbamos/minecraft-ec2-ondemand/README.md

 During two months of heavy usage, I had bills of $18.78 and $18.19.
 During a moderate usage month, I had a bill of
 $11.28.
 During an idle month I had a bill of $1.30.

+## Decide if you are using the shut down or hibernate strategy
+There are two strategies for disabling your Minecraft instance.

+**Shut down**: This shuts down the instance.
+It's quick to shut down, but it's slow to boot.
+This requires less EBS volume space, and so is cheaper by about $0.50/mo.

+**Hibernate**: This hibernates the instance.
+Hibernation is slow, but booting is rapid.
+This will add around $0.50/mo to your cost.
+Even though going into hibernation is slow, AWS does not charge for your instance while it is shutting down.

 ## Launch an EC2 instance
 You should set up an EC2 instance.
 What resources you'll need depends on if you are running modpacks, how many users you have, etc.